simphony/simphony-metadata/docs/format.md

             - ``(:)`` : an arbitrary size vector.

     - ``default``:
-        Indicates the default value for the property once the entity has been instantiated.
+        Indicates the default value for the property once the ``CUDS Item`` has been instantiated.
         The default MUST be type compatible with the property entry key (eg. integers if the data is an integer)